gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.AddToChildren(this BloonModel, string, int) Method

-(Cross-Game compatible) Adds a child to be spawned from the Bloon
+Adds a child to be spawned from the Bloon

 ```csharp
 public static void AddToChildren(this Assets.Scripts.Models.Bloons.BloonModel bloonModel, string id, int amount=1);